TUMFARSynchrony/SynthARium/CONTRIBUTING.md

 ### React
 - Husky pre-commit script will auto-format changed files using prettier and if your commit breaks es-lint rules it won't allow you to commit before fixing those issues.
-- For code formatting, we use [Prettier](https://prettier.io/)
+- For code formatting, we use [Prettier](https://prettier.io/).
-- For static code analysis, we use [ESLint](https://eslint.org/docs/latest/rules/)
+- For static code analysis, we use [ESLint](https://eslint.org/docs/latest/rules/).
-- To format all files, run `npm run format`
+- To format all files, run `npm run format` but this should not be necessary because we have the Husky library which will auto format upon commiting to a branch.
-- To check all syntactic errors and warnings `npm run lint`
+- To check all syntactic errors and warnings `npm run lint` which is also not necessary because Husky library run the command upon commit.

 ## Recommended vscode extensions